WakiMak/trentent.github.io-forked/_posts/2013-07-17-import-csv-header-variable.md

 ---
 I ran into an issue with Import-CSV where I was trying to pass a variable to the -header and it was failing pretty horribly, creating a single field instead of multiple fields.

-I created a script to generate a CSV from Citrix WebInterface .conf files to compare the various web interfaces we have so that when we migrate users from the older interface to the newer interfaces we can properly communicate to them the changes they will experience. Â In the course of developing this script I wanted to do a "dir *.conf" command and use that output as the header in the CSV. Â Here is what I did originally:
+I created a script to generate a CSV from Citrix WebInterface .conf files to compare the various web interfaces we have so that when we migrate users from the older interface to the newer interfaces we can properly communicate to them the changes they will experience.
+In the course of developing this script I wanted to do a "dir *.conf" command and use that output as the header in the CSV.
+Here is what I did originally:

 <pre class="lang:ps decode:true ">$dirlist = Get-ChildItem -filter *.conf | Select-Object -ExpandProperty Name
 #header value in powershell "Import-CSV" must be an array, a text variable parses as one header item